-Polish translation of the TRIM-12, and TRIM-18 due to Marlena Kossakowska at the Warsaw School of Social Sciences and Humanities.
+Polish translation of the TRIM-12, and TRIM-18 due to Marlena Kossakowska at the SWPS University of Social Sciences and Humanities, Poland

 German translation by the Personality and Assessment Group at the Dept. of Psychology, University of Zurich.
 Contact R. Proyer for details.

 German translation of the benevolence items from the TRIM-18

 Another Spanish Translation by Carlos Emilio Zalles Díaz